for everything you need to know about strata...

 THE LAW SOCIETY of.......

 There's a Law Society branch (or equivalent) in every state of Australia.
 If you're looking for a lawyer who specialises in Strata Title then you might like to start with the Law Society in your state.
-Generally, specialist lawyers advertise in industry publications and journals dealing with their specialty, so keep an eye out for these too.
+Generally, specialist lawyers advertise in industry publications, newsletters and journals dealing with their specialty, so keep an eye out for these too.

 Tip - Legal advice is something you should always get when dealing with areas as complex as Strata Title.
 And, as I've said many times before....it's always better to engage a Strata specialist...especially when legal matters are involved.